NREL/tda-ps/ReadMe.md

 Contingency Datasets
 --------------------

-A variety of contingency datasets are available in [contingency-datasets/](contingency-datasets/ReadMe.md).
-Load-shedding cases for contingencies are in [contingency-datasets/shedding/](contingency-datasets/shedding/ReadMe.md).
+A variety of contingency datasets and load-shedding simulations are available in [contingency-datasets/](contingency-datasets/ReadMe.md).

 Simulation Scripts